 - Hyphenate your last name with your spouse's.

-- Replace your middle name with your last name at birth.
+- Replace your middle name with your maiden name.

 On the flip side, you can't: